openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-configuration.md

     value: "test1,test2"
 ```

-We can verify that key has been registered successfully with the ZFS LocalPV CSI Driver by checking the CSI node object yaml :-
+We can verify that key has been registered successfully with the ZFS LocalPV CSI Driver by checking the CSI node object yaml:

 ```yaml
 $ kubectl get csinodes pawan-node-1 -oyaml